 UX UI requires going beyond our own perspective

-Our years of experience show us that UX UI design requires people involved in the project to go beyond their perspective.
+Our years of experience show us that UI UX software development requires people involved in the project to go beyond their perspective.
 We have to admit that it is not the easiest for us as humans – to understand that our perspective is not the most important one.
 Creating a product which we think is good, is not enough.
 The essential needs to meet are users’ ones.
 Not the business owners or designers.

 Our job as a professional software development company is to help clients understand, that their perspective doesn’t always equal the user’s need.
 It’s useful to examine the real need of those who will decide to spend money on the product.
 The market success depend on users, not the business.
 The same applies to UI UX designers who create solutions.
 We all have biases and preferences.
 The clue is to be aware of them and use the UI UX design process to check if what we think is needed, is the real issue.